barstoolbluz/floxenvs/kafka/README.md

 ### Using Flox Environment Composition

-Flox v1.4+ supports environment composition, allowing you to create a customized environment that builds upon `kafka-headless`.
-The env vars you define in `[vars]` override those hard-coded into `kafka-headless`.
+Flox v1.4+ supports environment composition, allowing you to create a customized environment that builds upon `kafka`.
+The env vars you define in `[vars]` override those hard-coded into `kafka`.

 ```toml
 # manifest.toml for your composed environment